lgomez9/100-days-of-code/log.md

 **Thoughts**: I'm definitely going to have to take some time this weekend on these interview preparation questions, some of them are good thinkers.

 **Link to work**: On my Leetcode account.

+### Day 39: February 11, 2020

+**Today's Progress**: Another slow day of some Leetcode interview preparation.

+**Thoughts**: Definitely going to need to zero in on the problems that give me the most difficulty (Trees)

+**Link to work**: On my Leetcode account.

+### Day 40: February 12, 2020

+**Today's Progress**: Got started on another section of the Web Development course.

+**Thoughts**: Slow progress yet again.

+**Link to work**: N/A

+### Day 41: February 13, 2020

+**Today's Progress**: Another slow day of Leetcode problems.

+**Thoughts**: Nothing much to report, definitely not spending my time as efficiently as I can.

+**Link to work**: On my Leetcode account.

+### Day 42: February 14, 2020

+**Today's Progress**: Finally took advantage of a free day to really put some work in.
+I finished another section of the Web Development course, and did 3 problems of Project Euler.

+**Thoughts**: Feels good to be back at Project Euler, even though it took me a while to get back to it.
+I can taste halfway!

+**Link to work**: In Project Euler folder of this repository.